microprediction/timemachines/README.md

 These are ideal, in some respects, for lambda deployment at scale.

 ### "Skate" interface
-This repo attempts to standardize a variety of disparate approaches to time series prediction around a *very* simple functional interface
+This repo attempts to standardize a variety of disparate approaches to time series prediction and filtering around a *very* simple functional interface

     x, s = predict(                                              # Prediction (or latent var) and posterior state y:Union[float,[float]],                  # Observed data.
-Then come the optional params...
+Then comes
                         s=None,                                  # State
                         k:int=1,                                 # Number of steps ahead to forecast a:Union(float,[float])=None,             # Variables known in advance